World of the book

 - sacred texts from around the world and from different religious traditions

-- books that changed the world, including key works of philosophy and science.
+- books that changed the world, including key works by women authors.

 Books & imagination